article · Which certification is worth it?

 CategoryBeginner professional certificate / course series, not a proctored vendor certification examProctored vendor-neutral certification

-Difficulty scoringNo RoleMath structure-based exam score because there is no captured proctored exam structure30/100, Foundational band
+Difficulty scoringNo RoleMath structure-based exam stage because the vendor publishes no proctored exam structureCore stage

 Experience postureDesigned as a starting course for beginnersCompTIA recommends about 12 months of hands-on experience in an IT support role (a recommendation, not a requirement).